An older couple looking over documents

 Use strong, unique passwords

 Different passwords for every account.
-Consider a password manager to keep them secure and organized.
+Consider a password manager to keep them secure.

 Enable two-factor authentication